pritesh2564u/excel-file/README.md

 ## Features

 - Upload two Excel files.
+- First file is for company model and second file is contact model, sample files are given in the this repository.
 - Validate data against predefined schemas.
 - Store valid data in a MongoDB database.
 - Display validated data in a tabular format.

 ## Prerequisites